List of Big Ten Conference national championships

 The list of Big Ten national championships includes championships won by teams from the Big Ten Conference and former member Chicago.
-Including football champions listed in the official NCAA Records book, Big Ten teams have compiled 299 NCAA and Football Bowl Subdivision national championships (as of March 21, 2022) during their years of membership.
+Including football champions listed in the official NCAA Records book, Big Ten teams have compiled 303 NCAA and Football Bowl Subdivision national championships (as of January 9, 2024) during their years of membership.
 Prior to NCAA sponsorship of women's sports, Big Ten teams, as members of the AIAW, also won 6 undisputed national championships in 1976–82.
-In the 2021–22 academic year, Big Ten members have so far won four titles: (1) Northwestern won the NCAA field hockey championship.
+Notably, in the 2021–22 academic year, Big Ten members won four titles: (1) Northwestern won the NCAA field hockey championship.
 It is the first for Northwestern in field hockey and the first for the Big Ten since 2001 when Michigan won the title; (2) Wisconsin won the NCAA women's volleyball championship marking the first title for the Badgers in the sport.
 Wisconsin becomes the third Big Ten school to win in women's volleyball, joining Penn State and Nebraska.
 It also is the first for the conference since Nebraska won the title in 2017; (3) Penn State won the wrestling championship continuing the Big Ten's championship streak since 2007.
 Penn State has won nine of the last eleven wrestling titles and tenth overall and (4) Ohio State won the NCAA women's ice hockey championship for the first time in the school's history and only the second NCAA women's sport where the Buckeyes have won a title, joining women's rowing.
 The title continues the streak of a Big Ten team winning the women's ice hockey title as Wisconsin won the prior two championships.

 Listed below are all championship teams of NCAA-sponsored events, as well as the titles won in football, which has a Division I championship not sanctioned by the NCAA.
-The main list in Sections 2, 3 and 4 includes championships won by Chicago when it was a member, but does not credit a Big Ten NCAA championship to current Big Ten member schools before they joined the conference.
+The main list in Sections 2, 3 and 4 includes championships won by Chicago when it was a member but does not credit a Big Ten NCAA championship to current Big Ten member schools before they joined the conference.
 These prior titles are separately indicated.